dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 It's important to choose the appropriate correlation coefficient based on the nature of the data and the type of relationship you are interested in.

 ## What is AutoCorrelation?
 Let’s say we have share price of a company.
 These observations are monthly.
 We want to know is there any pattern in this monthly data?
 For that purpose we try the relationship between the stock price.
-But this time original stock price is associated with “after month share price”.
+But this time original stock price is associated with “after one month share price”.
 This shifting is called one month lagging, it means 1949-01 data is compared with 1949-02 data, and so on.
 Similarly you can shift data 2 time period or 3 time period.
 When you check relationship between original share price and 1 lagged shared price or 2 lagged shared price or 3 lagged share price it gives you a correlation coefficient.
 This process is called AutoCorrelation.
 Whatever number of month’s shift shows higher correlation that number of month is interesting for us.

 Mean=> | 127 |  | 128 | 127